Raw Chicken Breast

 Grilling, baking, or poaching are excellent methods to cook chicken breast while retaining moisture.

-Can I marinate chicken breast overnight?
+Can I marinate chicken breast?